At a glance

 Gravel boards and bases

-Gravel boards sit at the base of the fence between the posts, keeping the fence panel off the soil and preventing ground-level rot.
-Timber gravel boards typically last 5-10 years before needing replacement.
-Upgrading to concrete or composite gravel boards when next replacing panels is a worthwhile investment – concrete gravel boards last indefinitely and remove the most rot-prone component from the equation entirely.
+Gravel boards sit at the base of the fence between the posts, keeping the panel off the soil and preventing the ground-level rot that ends the life of most timber fences.
+They are the most rot-prone component in a standard timber fence because they are in direct contact with wet ground.
+Timber gravel boards typically last 5 to 10 years before needing replacement.
+When replacing them, also consider cutting a small 13cm square gap at the base of one panel to create a hedgehog highway – a worthwhile addition to any fence repair.
+Fitting concrete or composite gravel boards when next replacing panels or posts is a worthwhile upgrade – concrete gravel boards last indefinitely, are unaffected by ground moisture, and remove the most vulnerable component from the equation entirely.
+The cost difference between timber and concrete gravel boards is modest relative to the total cost of a fence replacement.

 Treating and preserving timber